croquet/greenlight-core/README.md

 ## Introduction

 Greenlight is a real time collaboration workspace application.
-A room in Greenlight is a large two-dimensional space where the user can create many collaborative apps, notes, images and web pages and manipualte them.
+A room in Greenlight is a large two-dimensional space where users can create many collaborative apps, notes, images and web pages and manipulate them.

 <p align="center">
 <img src="https://gist.githubusercontent.com/yoshikiohshima/6644ea9a84561d6f8ec365003a9ce22a/raw/0a97b8893e3549c4f8086af1a52413dcc16eb111/greenlght.png" width="600"/>